 A: Only stockholders of record of outstanding shares of common stock and/or Series A-1 Preferred Stock of the Company at the close of business on the record date are entitled to receive notice of and to vote at the Annual Meeting, or any postponement or adjournment of the Annual Meeting.
 Each outstanding share of common stock entitles its holder to cast one vote on each matter to be voted upon.
 Each outstanding share of Series A-1 Preferred Stock entitles its holder to cast 17 votes per share on each matter to be voted upon, pursuant to the formula described in the Certificate of Designation of the Preferences, Rights, and Limitations of the Series A-1 Convertible Preferred Stock of JanOne (in its former name of Appliance Recycling Centers of America, Inc.) filed by the Company with the Nevada Secretary of State on June 21, 2019.
 The shares of common stock and Series A-1 Preferred Stock will vote together as a single class for all proposals at the Annual Meeting.
-The holders of outstanding common stock are entitled to a total of [] votes.
-The holders of Series A-1 Preferred Stock are entitled to a total of [] votes.
-As of the date of this Proxy Statement, no holder of Series A-1 Preferred Stock has converted his or its shares of Series A-1 Preferred Stock into shares of the Company's common stock.
+The holders of otstanding common stock are entitled to a total of 1,829,982 votes.
+The holders of Series A-1 Preferred Stock into shares of the Company's common stock.